 - Warm clothes!
 Woollen hat, mitts and a warm jacket or fleece.

 - Sun protection.
-Given the high altitude, the sun is very Sunblock, sun hat and sunglasses are all a must.
+Given the high altitude, the sun is very strong.
+Sunblock, sun hat and sunglasses are all a must.

 For one thing, the rainy season – approximately December through March – is the warmest time of year around Cusco.
 Though the days may be overcast, you won’t feel the same chill in the air as during dry season, and the night-time temperatures are well above freezing.
 Just don’t expect to do any sunbathing!